Time Crisis 3: Gameplay

+PlayStation 2 version

-This title was later released for the PlayStation 2, together with a side story featuring Alicia Winston as a player, who is only an unplayable supporter in the arcade version of the game.
-Gameplay for Alicia is, for the most part, the same as the regular campaign, with occasional sections in which the player must use a Sniper Rifle to deal with enemy snipers.
-Unlike Time Crisis and Time Crisis II, the home console port features plot elements, features, and weapons not found in its arcade counterpart.
-As with the PlayStation 2 version of Time Crisis II, players can access the Crisis Mission exercise menu through prolonged gameplay.
+The PlayStation 2 version includes plot elements, features and weapons not found in its arcade counterpart.
+Alicia Winston is featured as a playable character, having been an unplayable supporting character in the arcade version of the game.
+Gameplay for Alicia is, for the most part, the same as the regular campaign, with occasional sections in which the player must use a sniper rifle to deal with enemy snipers.
+Players can access the Crisis Mission exercise menu through prolonged gameplay.

 Plot

 In 2003, 6 years after Time Crisis II, Astigos, the largest island in the Mediterranean nation of Lukano, is invaded by special forces from the neighboring Zagorian Federation.
 Led by dictator General Giorgio Zott, the invaders conquer 80% of Astigos in a matter of weeks despite international protests.
 Meanwhile, the surviving Lukano defenders organize themselves into the Lukano Liberation Force under Daniel Winston.
 Learning that the Zagorian forces have set up a base in the abandoned Astigos State Observatory, Daniel and his lieutenant Jake Hernandez lead a small force to infiltrate and destroy it.
 Once inside, however, they are captured by waiting Zagorian troops.

 A week later, Daniel's sister Alicia undertakes a solo mission to infiltrate a Zagorian bunker.
 Inside, she downloads intelligence that leads her to discover the Zagorians have acquired tactical ballistic missiles, which they intend to use to eliminate the rest of the LLF and potentially threaten neighboring nations.
 Alicia transmits the info to her contact at the V.S.S.E., who in turn gets the agency to dispatch agents Alan Dunaway and Wesley Lambert to destroy the missiles.
 Posing as fishermen, Alan and Wesley launch an attack on Marano Beach but are quickly cornered into a shipwreck by the Zagorian defenders.
 Their leader, Air Force Colonel Victor Zahn, attacks them in his heavily armed gunship.
 Alicia manages to steal a jeep and rescue the agents, then helps them to shoot down Zahn.
 The three make their way to Astigos Town Center, where they are separated in a surprise attack.
-Wesley and Alan fight their way through town and the forest to reach a supply train heading up to Zott's compound.
+Alan and Wesley fight their way through town and the forest to reach a supply train heading up to Zott's compound.
 Meanwhile, Alicia is confronted by Jake, who is revealed to be the greedy traitor who sold out Daniel for the love of money.
 After running Jake out of town, Alicia links up with the agents at the trainyard.